W427697/Discord-/docs/src/pages/addons/using-addons/index.md

 });
 ```

-Here's an example of a [production-ready config file](https://github.com/storybookjs/storybook/blob/next/examples/cra-kitchen-sink/.storybook/config.js) from the cra-kitchen example.

 Just like this, you can install any other addon and use it.
 Have a look at our [addon gallery](https://storybook.js.org/addons/) to discover more addons.